stntg/ThreePaneWindows/CROSS_PLATFORM_ICONS.md

 # Cross-Platform Icon Support in Enhanced Dockable

 This document explains the cross-platform icon support in the Enhanced Dockable Three-Pane Window system.

+## Requirements

+- **Python**: 3.9 to 3.13
+- **Platforms**: Windows, macOS, Linux

 ## Overview

 The enhanced_dockable module now supports cross-platform icon display for detached windows, with automatic format detection and fallback mechanisms.

 ## Supported Icon Formats